 The lesson: If you want people to pay for something, you need to make it easy for them to do it.
 For health exchanges that want to reduce delinquencies and improve cash flow, you need to make it easy for health exchange members to pay you.
 In addition to checks, you need to offer individuals the ability to pay by ACH, by credit card, and even by cash.
 The easier you make it for someone to pay for something, the more likely they are to pay on time.

 In addition to multiple payment types – like ACH, credit, debit, cash – also make sure there’s an easy-to-use payment portal that delivers account balances, past invoices, and details like past payments and invoice and payment dates.
 Delivering more information online and streamlining the payment process can help decrease delinquent payment rates.

 Consolidated billing can help.
 Many public exchanges, for example, have members pay insurers directly.
 If a member enrolls in multiple insurance types they likely are making payments to multiple insurers.
 The more billing complexity you add, the more likely it is that a member will miss a payment.
 Instead, work with a consolidated billing partner like Certifi.
 We can help manage billing and payments and simplify the member billing and payment experience.

-A west coast utility was looking to improve adoption of their auto-pay feature.
-They created a multi-channel, incentive-based program to target their customers via bill inserts, inbound call promotions and posts to social media.
+A west coast utility was looking to improve the adoption of their auto-pay feature.
+They created a multi-channel, incentive-based program to target their customers via bill inserts, inbound call promotions, and posts to social media.

 The four-month campaign led to a 21% increase in autopay enrollment.